Difference Between Hedge Fund vs Mutual Fund

 Below is the top 9 difference between Hedge Fund and Mutual Fund:

-Key difference between Hedge Fund vs Mutual Fund
+Key Difference Between Hedge Fund vs Mutual Fund

-- The goal of a hedge fund is to maximize returns from the investment while the goal of the mutual fund is to generate returns over and above the risk-free rate of return/benchmark returns
+- The goal of a hedge fund is to maximize returns from the investment, while the goal of the mutual fund is to generate returns over and above the risk-free rate of return/benchmark returns.

-- Hedge fund managers hold a substantial share of the fund through their investment while mutual fund managers are not mandatorily required to invest in the fund
+- Hedge fund managers hold a substantial share of the fund through their investment, while mutual fund managers are not mandatorily required to invest in the fund.

 The Basis Of Comparison | Hedge Fund | Mutual Fund |

-Meaning | Investment partnership between few established investors who pool in a large amount of money for high risk, a high return investments | Investment vehicle which pools savings of retail investors for diversified investment by the professional fund manager |
+Meaning | Investment partnerships between a few established investors who pool in a large amount of money for high-risk, a high return investments | An investment vehicle that pools savings of retail investors for diversified investment by the professional fund manager |

-Investors/Owners | Few qualified investors, a number ranging from 100 to 500 | Thousands of small and retail investors with limited disposable income |
+Investors/Owners | Few qualified investors, with numbers ranging from 100 to 500 | Thousands of small and retail investors with limited disposable income |

 Minimum investment | Very large | Comparatively much smaller |

-Management Style | Highly aggressive involving advanced strategies hence returns and risks are very high | Less aggressive management hence returns and risks are comparatively much lower |
+Management Style | The highly aggressive nature of hedge funds involves advanced strategies, resulting in both high returns and high risks. | Less aggressive management hence returns and risks are comparatively much lower |

-Flexibility | Manager can make significant changes in strategies as he deems fit, can sell short, use arbitrage, derivatives, leverage etc. | The manager has to adhere to the strategy adopted at initiation |
+Flexibility | Manager can make significant changes in strategies as he deems fit, can sell short, use arbitrage, derivatives, leverage, etc. | The manager has to adhere to the strategy adopted at the initiation |

-Management fess | More expensive | Comparatively less expensive |
+Management fees | More expensive | Comparatively less expensive |

 Regulation | Lightly regulated | Strictly regulated |

-Transparency | Limited, Information disclosure only to the investor’s | Public disclosure of results mandatorily required on a regular basis |
+Transparency | Limited, Information disclosure only to the investor | Regular public disclosure of results is a mandatory requirement for hedge funds. |

-A contribution of fund manager | Mandatory, a substantial investment made by fund manager | Not mandatory |
+A contribution of the fund manager | Mandatory, a substantial investment made by the fund manager | Not mandatory |

 Conclusion

-Both Hedge Fund vs Mutual Fund are investment vehicles involving many investors who pool their money to be managed professionally and invested in a portfolio of investments.
-Save this one similarity between Hedge Fund vs Mutual Fund, these funds differ in every other aspect owing to the difference in pace and strategies adopted.
-Unlike mutual Funds, hedge funds involve large minimum investments and are open to only accredited investors who have a high net worth of more than $1.5 million or income of more than $200,000 annually.
+Both Hedge Funds and Mutual Funds are investment vehicles in which many investors pool their money to be professionally managed and invested in a portfolio of investments.
+Save this one similarity between Hedge Funds vs. Mutual Funds; these funds differ in every other aspect owing to the difference in pace and strategies adopted.
+Unlike mutual funds, hedge funds involve large minimum investments.
+They are open to only accredited investors with a net worth of more than $1.5 million or an income of more than $200,000 annually.
 Being virtually unregulated, they can borrow any amount to bet big and enhance their returns.
-Hedge funds can invest in any stock class including highly risky or speculative asset classes which are prohibited for mutual funds like packaged sub-prime mortgages.
-Hedge funds can also invest in highly concentrated portfolios, unlike mutual funds which need to stay diversified to protect investors’ investment.
-Owing to this highly aggressive management style in case of hedge funds, returns generated are much higher as compared to mutual funds even during bear phases.
+Hedge funds can invest in any stock class, including highly risky or speculative asset classes, which do not allow for mutual funds like packaged subprime mortgages.

 Recommended Articles